epixieme/Playwright_tests_hackrank/README.md

 ## Installation instructions

-If accessing this project from GitHub Please fork and clone this directory from https://github.com/epixieme/qa_wolf_take_home/
+If accessing this project from GitHub Please fork and clone this directory

 To install and update the package.json please use